akshayhiregoudar/TurtleBot3/README.md

 # TurtleBot3
-Control and Naviagtion of TurtleBot3 ground robots using MATLAB's ROS and Navigation Toolbox.
+Control and Navigation of TurtleBot3 ground robots using MATLAB's ROS and Navigation Toolbox.